 Our experienced staff meet with students in classrooms, residence halls, and through student organizations to discuss such topics as improving study habits and time management, meditation and relaxation skills, stress management, conflict resolution, how to help a friend in need, grief and loss, and body image.
 We are eager to meet the needs of students, and, upon request, will plan specific programs of interest to particular organizations or groups.

 We offer free, confidential services, including weekly or biweekly sessions with a professional counselor.
 Although most students complete individual counseling in 1-15 sessions, those students whose circumstances require longer-term support can be connected to therapists in the community.
-If your child is currently in counseling or has been in counseling previously, we encourage you to contact us before you arrive at Loyola so we may talk through your specific needs and how we can be of most assistance in working with your child or connecting them to the best possible resources.
+If you are currently in counseling or have been in counseling previously, we encourage you to contact us before you arrive at Loyola so we may talk through your specific needs and how we can be of most assistance in working with you or connecting you to the best possible resources.

 Many students take advantage of our opportunities to join a group.
 These weekly sessions, which often continue throughout the academic year, bring together five to eight students with shared concerns.
 Led by one or two counselors, group sessions last 60-90 minutes and offer opportunities to talk confidentially about your concerns; share them with others who have similar challenges; receive support from group members and counselors; and learn alternative ways of looking at personal problems.

-By choosing to study at Loyola, your child is participating in a tradition of learning that has enabled students to exceed their dreams and goals.
+By choosing to study at Loyola, you are participating in a tradition of learning that has enabled students to exceed their dreams and goals.
 We invite any admitted student (or parent/guardian) to call us at 410-617-CARE (2273).
 We would be happy to provide you and your family with any additional information that would be helpful as you finalize your college decision.